 From the Paro airport, you will fly to Bangkok, Thailand.
 You may choose to fly to Kathmandu or Delhi, but please check with HE Travel for Druk Air flight options.
 HE Travel must arrange your flights to and from Bhutan.

 Price includes: 5 nights hotel accommodation; 4 nights camping; All camping equipment; Trekking and camp staff; Ground transportation; Sightseeing; Local Bhutanese guide; Entrance fees to sites and museums; Government taxes and fees.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Optional Tour Choices:

 TBA Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom)